basysKom/basyskom_toolbox/016_agile_essential.definition_of_ready.md

 ## Applicability

-Every Project, no matter if agile or not, if running or not
+Every project, no matter if agile or not, if running or not

 ## Caveats